What Should I Charge: A Price-Setting Framework for Service Operators

 You’re four years in.
 You’ve built a solid portfolio.
 Clients are happy.
 But every time someone asks your rate, you freeze.

-You pull a number out of thin air.
-Sometimes $50/hour.
-Sometimes $75.
-Sometimes you quote a flat $2,000 project fee because you panicked.
+Sometimes a flat $2,000 project fee because you panicked

-What You Think Is Wrong vs What’s Actually Wrong
+What You Think Is Wrong About Freelance Pricing Versus What’s Actually Blocking Higher Rates

 She still picked numbers randomly when clients called.

 You will never feel 100% confident in your pricing.
-The number that makes you uncomfortable is probably closer to right than the one that feels safe.
+The number that makes you uncomfortable is probably much closer to right than the one that feels safe.

-“You will never feel 100% confident in your pricing.
-The freelancers charging 5x what you charge aren’t 5x more confident—they just decided to charge it anyway.”
+You will never feel 100% confident in your pricing, and the freelancers charging 5x what you charge aren’t 5x more confident—they simply decided to charge it anyway.

-You don’t need more research.
-You need three conversations with your new rate.
+Stop waiting for certainty and start testing reality.
+You don’t need more research; you need three real conversations where you quote your new rate.

 Step 1: Write down the rate that makes you uncomfortable